 If you're an S Corporation shareholder owning more than 2%, special rules apply.

-- You deduct on Schedule 1
+- You claim the self-employed health insurance deduction on Schedule 1

 Legal Citation: IRS Notice 2008-1 provides detailed guidance for S Corp health insurance.